near/docs/docs/develop/contracts/rust/intro.md

 ### Editing `Cargo.toml`

 Open `Cargo.toml` in your text editor of choice.
-This file is in the TOML (Tom’s Obvious, Minimal Language) format, which is Cargo’s configuration format.
+This file is in the TOML (Tom’s Obvious, Minimal Language) format, which is Cargo’s configuration format, similar to a `package.json` file.
-Next, replace the content with the following [`Cargo.toml`](https://raw.githubusercontent.com/near-examples/rust-counter/master/contract/Cargo.toml) file.
+Next, replace the content with the following [`Cargo.toml`](https://github.com/near-examples/rust-counter/blob/master/contract/Cargo.toml) file.

 <details>